-While the ultimate result of the CCNE Board review of a complaint may be an adverse action against the program due to failure to comply with CCNE standards and/or procedures, other possible actions may be considered.
-The following list of actions represents those that may be possible:
+While the ultimate result of the CCNE Board review of a complaint may be an adverse action against the program due to failure to substantially comply with CCNE standards and/or to adhere materially to CCNE procedures, other possible actions may be considered.
+The following actions may be taken by the Board:

-- Determine that the complaint is invalid, and notify the complainant and the institution to that effect. - Request additional information from the program needed to pursue the complaint further. - Respond to the complainant regarding the resolution of the complaint. - Make recommendations to the program suggesting or requiring changes in procedures, adherence to laws, or compliance with CCNE standards and/or procedures. - Require a focused or comprehensive on-site evaluation to the program to assess the matter in further detail.
+- determine that the complaint is invalid, and notify the complainant and the program to that effect; - request additional information from the program needed to pursue the complaint further; - make recommendations to the program suggesting or requiring changes in procedures, adherence to laws, or compliance with CCNE standards and/or procedures; - require a follow-up report from the program to assess the matter in further detail; - require a focused or comprehensive on-site evaluation to the program to assess the matter in further detail; and/or - respond to the complainant regarding the resolution of the complaint.